rigdenlab/conkit/docs/scripts.rst

 The following scripts are currently shipped with ConKit:

-- :obj:`conkit.convert` - convenience script to convert file formats
+- :obj:`conkit.convert` - script to convert file formats
+- :obj:`conkit.msatool` - script to analyse a Multiple Sequence Alignment
-- :obj:`conkit.simple` - a simple contact prediction pipeline using HHblits, HHfilter and CCMpred
+- :obj:`conkit.predict` - simple contact prediction pipeline using HHblits, HHfilter and CCMpred

 All scripts can be invoked from the command line using the name listed above, i.e to convert a prediction file to the Casp RR format you can call